murphynd/Factory/README.md

 - An application to keep track of their machine repairs.
-  MVC web application to manage their engineers, and the machines they are licensed to fix. he factory manager should be able to add a list of engineers, a list of machines, and specify which engineers are licensed to repair which machines.
+  MVC web application to manage their engineers, and the machines they are licensed to fix.
+- User able to add a list of engineers, a list of machines, and specify which engineers are licensed to repair which machines.

 ## User